bulwark-crypto/bulwark-wp/source/12_chapter_8.md

 - I2P privacy network
 - Zerocoin protocol or Stealth addressing (Whem we are confident in the maturity of the solution)
-- Synchronizing our codebase closer with bitcoin mainline
+- Synchronizing our codebase closer with Bitcoin mainline
 - Streamlining/Updating QT Wallet
 - Libtox Integration
 - Virtualization/containerization of the Bulwark wallet to add an extra layer of security